Brandonyli/brandonleeJIPCAD.github.io/index.md

 ````

 #### ANTLR4 Definitions
 Adding the capability to accept functions of any general form required me to change language definitions in the ANTLR4 file.
-The code block below is a section of the ANTLR4 file that deals with lexing for the general function generator.
+The code block below is a relevant sub-section of the ANTLR4 file that deals with lexing for the general function generator.
 ````
 grammar Nom;